lhapaipai/symfony-vite-dev/src/guide/tips.md

     },
 });
 ```
-## One file by entry point
+## Configure splitting files per entry point

-Vite try to split your js files into multiple smaller files shared between entry points.
-In some cases, it's not a good choise and you can prefer output one js file by entry point.
+Vite tries to split your js files into multiple smaller files shared between entry points.
+To configure the exact splitting one can define a `manualChunks` function in rollupOptions, refer to [rollup docs on manual chunks](https://rollupjs.org/configuration-options/#output-manualchunks) for more details.

 ```js
 // vite.config.js